College countdown narrows as 7-foot Chet Holmgren adds polish to his game

 “I’m not going to be selfish or force anything,” Holmgren said.
 “If I attract defenders, it will open up things for my teammates.”

-He’s also concentrating on ‘more of a vocal leader,’’ he said.
+He’s also concentrating on being “more of a vocal leader,’’ he said.
 Personable, smart and witty, the energetic Holmgren enjoys lighting up a room.

 He also knows he has plenty of work ahead in preparation for his final high school season and a future at the collegiate level.